alan-turing-institute/AutisticaCitizenScience/get-involved/give-feedback/README.md

 You can see what other community members have written in the [community recommendations folder](https://github.com/alan-turing-institute/AutisticaCitizenScience/tree/master/community-recommendations).

+## Give feedback on the project
+If you would live to provide feedback on key project documentation, you can help by addressing [issues](https://github.com/alan-turing-institute/AutisticaCitizenScience/issues) and creating or reviewing [pull requests](https://github.com/alan-turing-institute/AutisticaCitizenScience/pulls) in this repository.

 ## Give feedback on platform coding

-If you do have coding skills or are looking to learn some, you can help by addressing issues, reviewing pull requests, and answering questions on the [platform development GitHub repository](https://github.com/alan-turing-institute/AutSPACEs).
+If you do have coding skills or are looking to learn some, you can help by addressing [issues](https://github.com/alan-turing-institute/AutSPACEs/issues), reviewing [pull requests](https://github.com/alan-turing-institute/AutSPACEs/pulls), and answering questions on the [platform development GitHub repository](https://github.com/alan-turing-institute/AutSPACEs).